Mission, Philosophy & Goals

 - Social Responsibility

 CSUMB students develop the skills to be multicultural community builders.
-They are capable of building the multicultural commons that is crucial to the creation of a more just and equitable society.
+They are capable of building the multicultural commons that are crucial to the creation of a more just and equitable society.

 (See the Service Learning Prism)